 The Timber focus area provides opportunities for students to develop knowledge, understanding and skills in relation to the timber and associated industries.
-In year 9 students study the core module which develops knowledge and skills in the use of tools, materials and techniques related to timber which are enhanced and further developed through the study of a specialist module in year 10.
+100 hour students study the core module which develops knowledge and skills in the use of tools, materials and techniques related to timber which are enhanced and further developed through the study of a specialist module as part of the 200 hour course.